 The First National Bank Of Rockford

-The First National Bank Of Rockford in Iowa printed $192,700 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1883 and stopped printing money in 1929, which equals a 47 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Rockford issued 6 different types and denominations of national currency.
-We have examples of the types listed below.
+The First National Bank Of Rockford in Illinois printed $45,500 dollars worth of national currency.
+In the scheme of things, that is a very tiny output.
+Notes from this bank should be rare.
+This national bank opened in 1864 and stopped printing money in 1869, which equals a 6 year printing period.
+That is obviously a very short period of time.
+During its life, The First National Bank Of Rockford issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Rockford was located in Floyd County.
-It was assigned charter number 3053.
+For the record, The First National Bank Of Rockford was located in Winnebago County.
+It was assigned charter number 429.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com